 Page speed is an important metric for Google to rank your website higher.
 An overhauled technology and infrastructure stack can help you to improve page speed.
 For example, you can enable GZIP compression in your WordPress site.

 A responsive website:

 If your website didn’t adjust to the different screen sizes of the various devices, it wasn’t responsive.
-A dated technology stack wouldn’t allow designing responsive websites.
+A dated technology stack wouldn’t allow for designing responsive websites.
 A rebuilt website has an overhauled technology stack, therefore, you can now make your website responsive.

-Tips on redesigning a website
+Tips on Redesigning a Website

 When you decide to redesign your website, you will need to plan for the following key tasks: